cloudmesh-community/sp19-222-97/project-report/report.md

 ## Architecture

 There are two primary structures within this experiment.
 The first is the linear regression model module.
 This module can retrieve data from a Google Drive link and downloads it locally.
-Using a REST service, it can send over results of analysis on the data set.
+Using a Representational state transfer (REST) service, it can send over results of analysis on the data set.
+It does this by running HTTP requests to the server that contains an API to manage the endpoints of communication and send HTTP responses back to a client.
 The scipy library makes it very simple to perform linear regression.
 It gives three distinct graphs - divided into subplots on a single image - and uses matplotlib to make graphs that are easily human-readable.

-:wave: what is a REST service?
-What is the role of HTTP?

 1. Rank vs. Year
 2. Rank vs. Score